soapy-bat/soapy-seahorse_SourceDestination/README.md

 # soapy-seahorse_SourceDestination
-Warning: experimental functions!
+**Notice: many scripts require the file "soapy-seahorse_Fades_Functions.lua" in order to work**

+experimetal functions, work in progress

-... how to will follow soon ...
+how to will follow soon